The traditional Italian breakfast is small, sweet, and based on pastries and milky coffee.

 If you are staying at a self-catering accommodation, then you can easily stock on great quality savoury foods from the local supermarkets, delis, and markets.

-I hope that this blog post will come in handy during the preparatory stages of your trip to Italy.
+I hope that this blog post will come in handy when you are choosing what to have for breakfast in Italy.

 More Helpful Food in Italy Info for You

-Food in Italy: Cheap Food in Italy, Italian Cheeses, Traditions of Panettone, What is Polenta, Caperberries, Mandorlato Veneto, Venetian Fritella, Sant’Antonio Cakes, Making Prosciutto, Arrosticini, Tortellini, Cremino
+Food in Italy: Typical Italian Breakfast Foods, Best Italian Food Gifts, Cheap Food in Italy, Italian Cheeses, Traditions of Panettone, What is Polenta, Caperberries, Mandorlato Veneto, Venetian Fritella, Sant’Antonio Cakes, Making Prosciutto, Arrosticini, Tortellini, Cremino

 Food Festivals in Italy: Chestnut Festivals, Truffle Festival, Cherry Festivals, Pea Festival, Prosciutto Festival, Chocolate Festival

-Coffee in Italy: Italian Coffee Culture, Cold Coffee Drinks, 101 Facts About Coffee
+Coffee in Italy: Italian Coffee Culture, Cold Coffee Drinks, 101 Facts About Coffee, 21 Italian Coffee Drinks

 Markets in Italy: Rialto Fish Market, Padua Market, Types of Markets